The Guest List By Lucy Foley- Review

 French Fries With Your Salt?

 A lot of people are new here (YAY!), so a quick explanation.
 I have meh reviews.
 And reviews where I even say look it was me, not the book- YMMV.
 Or it is the genre.
 I’m done with the genre.
-Everyone has fun with it.
+Everyone have fun with it.
 The Guest List by Lucy Foley?
-Not one of those instancyes.
+Not one of those instances apply.

 - Verify is out on September 24th, and it has me tired.
 I’m just tired.
 If I remember correctly?
 Even Gomez was tired.

 - Look this one??
 Number two?
 Is still the saltiest of them… even including this one… reigning champ… I just..
 I mean..